 In the book of Ether we read the story of King Heth.
 He rebelled against the Lord, refused to obey his commandments, and killed his messengers.
 The Lord in his displeasure cursed the people with a severe drought which resulted in wide spread crop failure and famine.
 At the same time a plague of poisonous snakes moved down from the north killing animals and men as they swept southward.
 The surviving animals fled before the serpents, going through the narrow neck of land, and into the land southward, which the Nephites later called Bountiful and Zarahemla.
 The snakes stopped and occupied the narrow neck, preventing any humans from passing through.
 Thus the narrow neck was effectively blocked for the reign of four Jaredite kings—approximately 300 to 400 years.
 King Heth died as a result of the famine.
 His people subsequently repented, and the Lord then blessed them with renewed rainfall.
 We find this in chapter 9 of Ether.

 Four generations later Lib comes on the scene.
 He is a righteous king and is blessed of the Lord.
-He devises a way to exterminate the snake infestation (I personally think he repeatedly burned the area until they were driven off or destroyed), opens up the southern lands, and builds a great city north of the narrow neck.
+He devises a way to exterminate the snake infestation (I personally think he repeatedly burned the area until they were driven off or destroyed thus rendering the land northward treeless), opens up the southern lands, and builds a great city north of the narrow neck.
 However, he reserves the southern lands for a hunting preserve and as far as we know, no Jaredite cities were built south of Lib's great city.
 This is recorded in chapter 10 of Ether.
 The scripture is instructive.